learning-zone/css-basics/notes/css.md

 ---

-#### Does style2.css have to be downloaded and parsed before Paragraph 1 is rendered on the page?
+#### Q. Does style2.css have to be downloaded and parsed before Paragraph 1 is rendered on the page?

 ```css
 <head>